YiyangLi/learn-passport-jwt/readme.md

 [A postman collection](/docs/learn-passport.postman_collection.json) is added for sample inputs.
 The integration tests may help.

 ## Bootstrap

 You are encouraged to use `docker-compose up -d` to run mongoDB in a docker-container.
-There is a *SQL-Migration* included in [mongo](/mongo/init.json) used to seed data.
+There is a *SQL-Migration* included in [mongo](/docker/mongo/init.json) used to create seed data.

-To bootstrap the data, use the following command.
+To create see the data, use `mongoimport`.

 ```bash
 mongoimport --host mongodb --db learn-passport --collection users --type json --file /init.json --jsonArray
 ```

-Here's sample users
+Here are the sample users

 | username | Role       | Password | ReportTo
 |:--------|:-----------|:-------------------------------------------------------------------------------| -- |